$\mathcal{N}=2$ SYK models with dynamical bosons and fermions

 \subsection{Witten index and \tps{\matht{\cI}}{I}-extremization}

-In supersymmetric quantum mechanics, a protected and computable quantity is the Witten index $\cI^\text{W} = \Tr_\cH \, (-1)^F e^{-\beta H}$, which does not depend on $\beta$ \cite{Witten:1982df}.
-In the presence of a flavour symmetry $\rU(1)_F$, the index can be refined by inserting a complex fugacity $x$ for the flavour charge $Q_F$.
-Besides, with $\cN=2$ supersymmetry and in the presence of a $\rU(1)$ R-symmetry $R$, one can construct an alternative index in which $e^{i\pi R}$ is used in place of $(-1)^F$: \be \cI(x) = \Tr_\cH \, e^{i\pi R} \, e^{-\beta H} \, x^{Q_F} \;. \ee Let us explain the relation between the two indices, for the models considered in this paper.
+In supersymmetric quantum mechanics, a protected quantity is the Witten index $\cI^\text{W} = \Tr_\cH \, (-1)^F e^{-\beta H}$, which does not depend on $\beta$ \cite{Witten:1982df}.
+In the presence of a flavor symmetry $\rU(1)_F$, the index can be refined by inserting a complex fugacity $x$ for the flavor charge $Q_F$.
+Besides, with $\cN=2$ supersymmetry and in the presence of a $\rU(1)$ R-symmetry $R$, one can construct an alternative index in which $e^{i\pi R}$ is used in place of $(-1)^F$: \be \cI(x) = \Tr_\cH \, e^{i\pi R} \, e^{-\beta H} \, x^{Q_F} \,. \ee Let us explain the relation between the two indices, for the models considered in this paper.